axtend/axtend/tools/README.md

 It is also possible to specify a binary instead of a docker image.
 Ex:

 ```
-npm run launch -- --parachain local
+npm run launch -- --allychain local
 # or
 npm run launch
 ```

-which uses the configuration (based on latest rococo, you can override using `--relay local`):
+which uses the configuration (based on latest betanet, you can override using `--relay local`):

 ```
-# parachain
+# allychain
 local: {
-  relay: "rococo-9004",
+  relay: "betanet-9004",
   chain: "moonbase-local",
-  binary: "../target/release/moonbeam",
+  binary: "../target/release/axtend",
 }

 # relay
 local: {
   binary: "../../polkadot/target/release/polkadot",
-  chain: "rococo-local",
+  chain: "betanet-local",
 },
 ```

-In addition, you can run a runtime different from the client using `--parachain-runtime <git-tag>`
+In addition, you can run a runtime different from the client using `--allychain-runtime <git-tag>`

 - "binary" is the path to the binary to execute (related to the tools folder)